Connect and Protect: Law Enforcement Behavioral Health Response Program

 - Applicant must attach documentation to support this designation

-- Promote effective strategies for the identification and treatment of females who have been incarcerated with MHD or co-occurring MHSUDs
+- Promote effective strategies for identification and treatment of females with behavioral health disorders who are involved with the criminal justice system

 Geographic Coverage